-Policy 12.1.3: Proposed amendments to the adopted campus master plan which exceed the thresholds established in s.
+Proposed amendments to the adopted campus master plan which exceed the thresholds established in s.
 1013.30, F.S., shall be transmitted to the appropriate local, regional and state agencies for review in accordance with the procedures established in s.
 1013.30, F.S.

-Policy 12.1.4: Proposed amendments to the adopted campus master plan update which do not exceed the thresholds established in s.
+Proposed amendments to the adopted campus master plan update which do not exceed the thresholds established in s.
 1013.30, F.S., and which have the effect of changing land use designations or classifications, or impacting public facilities, services or resources, shall be transmitted to the host and affected local governments for a courtesy review.

-Policy 12.1.5: College planning officials shall meet with officials from the host and affected local governments as required for the purpose of coordinating planning activities.
+College planning officials shall meet with officials from the host and affected local governments as required for the purpose of coordinating planning activities.
 Other local, regional, state and federal agencies shall be invited to participate in these meetings as appropriate.

-Policy 12.1.6: Any dispute between the College and any host or affected local government regarding the assessment or mitigation of impacts shall be resolved in accordance with the process established in s.
+Any dispute between the College and any host or affected local government regarding the assessment or mitigation of impacts of campus development shall be resolved in accordance with the process established in s.
 1013.30, F.S.

-Objective 12.2: To establish a reciprocal development review process to assess the impacts of proposed campus development on significant local, regional and state resources and facilities, and to assess the impacts of off-campus development of College resources and facilities.
+To establish a reciprocal development review process to assess the impacts of proposed campus development on significant local, regional and state resources and facilities, and to assess the impacts of off-campus development of College resources and facilities.

-Policy 12.2.1: It shall be the policy of the College that proposed development within the context area which has the potential to impact or affect campus facilities and resources shall be transmitted to the College Facilities Director or his/her designee for review.
+It shall be the policy of the College that proposed development within the context area which has the potential to impact or affect campus facilities and resources shall be transmitted to the Campus Facilities Associate Vice President or his/her designee for review.

-Policy 12.2.2: The College Facilities Director or his/her designee shall meet with City and County officials to establish the criteria and thresholds for development proposals that would be subject to review by the College.
-It is the intent of this policy to establish in the form of an interlocal agreement or memorandum of understanding mutually agreed upon thresholds for review that would allow both the College and host and affected local governments to review significant development proposals within the context area.
+The Campus Facilities Associate Vice President or his/her designee shall meet with City and County officials to establish the criteria and thresholds for development proposals that would be subject to review by the College.
+It is the intent of this policy to establish in the form of an interlocal agreement or memoranda of understanding mutually agreed upon thresholds for review that would allow both the College and host and affected local governments to review significant development proposals within the context area.
 Established thresholds for review will allow for exceptions to the review process for development proposals which are mutually agreed to be not significant.

-Policy 12.2.3: Upon receipt of an application for a development order proposed for the context area, the College Facilities Director or his/her designee shall assess the potential impacts of the proposed development on campus facilities and resources.
+Upon receipt of an application for a development order proposed for the context area, the Campus Facilities Associate Vice President or his/her designee shall assess the potential impacts of the proposed development on campus facilities and resources.
 Findings shall be remitted in writing to the appropriate local government.

-Policy 12.2.4: When it has been determined that proposed development on campus would have an adverse impact on local services, facilities or natural resources, New College officials will participate and cooperate with City officials in the identification of appropriate strategies to mitigate the impacts.
+When it has been determined that proposed development on campus would have an adverse impact on local services, facilities or natural resources, New College officials will participate and cooperate with City or County officials in the identification of appropriate strategies to mitigate the impacts.

-Policy 12.2.5: When it has been determined that proposed development within the designated context area would have an adverse impact on campus facilities and resources, New College officials will participate and cooperate with City officials in the identification of appropriate strategies to mitigate the impacts on campus facilities and resources.
+When it has been determined that proposed development within the designated context area would have an adverse impact on campus facilities and resources, New College officials will participate and cooperate with City or county officials in the identification of appropriate strategies to mitigate the impacts on campus facilities and resources.

-Policy 12.2.6: Any dispute between the College and any host or affected local government regarding the assessment or mitigation of impacts shall be resolved in accordance with the process established in s.
+Any dispute between the College and any host or affected local government regarding the assessment or mitigation of impacts shall be resolved in accordance with the process established in s.
 1013.30, F.S.

-Policy 12.2.7: Once the revised and updated campus development agreement is executed, all campus development may proceed without further review by the host local government if it is consistent with the campus development agreement and the adopted campus master plan.
+Once the revised and updated campus development agreement is executed, all campus development may proceed without further review by the host local government if it is consistent with the campus development agreement and the adopted campus master plan.